Home Warranty for Smart Home Devices: What's Covered in 2026

 • Smart learning features not covered

 The key variable is how your smart thermostat is integrated.
 If it controls your HVAC system as the wired control unit and fails due to an electrical fault, some providers may cover the repair.
 But if the smart software, scheduling feature, or connectivity module is the cause of failure, expect a denial.
-Providers like Armadillo have started acknowledging smart thermostat coverage in their plans, but this remains the exception, not the rule.
+Industry reports note that some 2026 providers are beginning to expand coverage for smart and energy-efficient appliances, but standalone smart device coverage remains the exception, not the rule.

 Pincher's Pro Tip

 Check your HVAC plan details.
 If your smart thermostat is wired into your central HVAC system, ask your provider in writing whether it qualifies for coverage.
-Some will cover the mechanical portion — saving you $150–$350 in replacement costs.
+A typical professional Nest repair or replacement runs $150 to $300 in 2026, so getting clarity up front can save real money.

 Smart Refrigerators

 So if your Samsung Family Hub refrigerator stops cooling, your home warranty will likely pay for a technician to diagnose and repair the compressor.
-But if the 21-inch display shorts out, that repair bill is entirely yours.
+But if the 21-inch display shorts out, that repair bill is entirely yours, and it's significant.
+Smart appliance repairs now average $350 or more, compared to about $175 for standard appliances, and complex smart control board failures on premium French door models can run $700 to $1,900 out of pocket.

-For more on appliance coverage limits and how replacement decisions are made, it's worth reviewing your plan's cap amounts — smart refrigerators often cost significantly more than standard models.
+For more on appliance coverage limits and how replacement decisions are made, it's worth reviewing your plan's cap amounts.
+Most 2026 plans cap appliance coverage between $2,000 and $7,000, with smart refrigerators often retailing well above standard models.

 Smart Doorbells (Ring, Nest Hello)

 Smart video doorbells are classified as standalone smart devices by virtually every major home warranty provider.
-American Home Shield (AHS), for example, covers traditional doorbell wiring and chime components across all three of its standard plans — but explicitly excludes smart home doorbells.
+American Home Shield, for example, covers traditional doorbell wiring, buttons, and chime components across all three of its 2026 plans, but explicitly states that video doorbells and other standalone smart gadgets are not typically covered.

 The core reason: video doorbells are not a core home system.
 They are add-on smart gadgets that happen to replace a doorbell button.
-Because their primary function depends on cameras, Wi-Fi, motion sensors, and cloud connectivity, they fall outside mechanical/electrical coverage definitions.
+Because their primary function depends on cameras, Wi-Fi, motion sensors, and cloud connectivity, they fall outside mechanical and electrical coverage definitions.

 Ring & Nest Doorbells Are Not Covered